Human Genetics & Genetic Counseling

 Yes.
 All competitive applicants are invited to an interview.
 Currently, interviews are conducted virtually.

-Learn more about the cost of tuition for the Master of Human Genetics and Genetic Counseling under Graduate Programs, within the College of Life Sciences by clicking this link: https://www.jefferson.edu/tuition-and-financial-aid/tuition-information.html
+Learn more about the tuition, IT and library fees associated with the Master of Human Genetics and Genetic Counseling program, use the below link to view program information under Graduate Programs, within the College of Life Sciences.

 The program is completed in 21 months by most students, with an option for later graduation within the academic year if supplemental time is needed for clinical or research experiences.